-You may be here because you recently encountered an error message displaying on your Mac.
-Any error message can be frustrating, especially so if you can't find how to fix the issue.
-If the error message says that your system has run out of application memory, you're in the right place.
-Let's talk about how to fix a macOS that has run out of memory with a rundown of all solutions you can try if you're facing the common problem.
+You may be here because you recently encountered an error message says that "Your system has run out of application memory" displaying on your Mac.
+Any error message can be frustrating, especially if you can't find how to fix the issue.

 Nowadays, especially since many of us work from home, it's easy to have dozens of browser tabs or windows open at the same time.
-However, this could be the reason an error message has popped up on your screen - browser windows and tabs use RAM too.
+However, this could be the reason "Your system has run out of application memory" prompt has popped up on your screen.
 Shut down any tabs or windows you don't need, and see if that helps.

 In Safari, you'll find your installed extensions in Preferences > Extensions.